machineagency/p5.fab-docs/src/content/resources/guides/dfab-intro.md

 ---
-title: "A Gentle Introduction to Digital Fabrication"
+title: "A Brief Introduction to Digital Fabrication"
 ---

-## A Gentle Introduction to Digital Fabrication
+# A Brief Introduction to Digital Fabrication
 This page provides a brief introduction to some key concepts in digital fabrication.
-It is by no means exhaustive, but provides helpful background information for newcomers to digital fabrication machines.
+It is by no means exhaustive, but looks to provide helpful background information for newcomers to digital fabrication machines.
 If you’re already familiar with computer-controlled machines but want to learn a bit about creative coding, check out the <a href="../cc-intro">creative coding intro</a>, or if you want to learn how to make things with <span class="fab">p5.fab</span>, jump ahead to the <a href="../p5fab-primer">primer</a>.

 <!-- ### Historical Context -->
 <!-- Maybe I'll add this later -->